Nifty Feb futures trade at premium

-Tata Motors, SBI and Bharti Airtel were the top traded stock futures contracts in F&O segment for February expiry.
+SBI, Tata Motors and Tata Steel were the top traded stock futures contracts in F&O segment for February expiry.

 The February F&O contracts will expire on 25 February 2021.